radareorg/radare2-book/visual_mode/visual_disassembly.md

 Using `??` the "UserFriendly HUD" is displayed.
 It can be seen as an interactive Cheat sheet that one can complete with its own set of command.
 This HUD is convenient for new-comers.
 For experienced user, a HUD per type of activity could also be interesting when dealing with a lot of command within radare2.

+### The "flag/comment/functions/..
+HUD"

+This HUD can be displayed using `_`, it basically shows a list of all the flags and will allow you to jump to it.
+Using the keyboard you can quickly filter flag that contain a specific patern.

 ## Tweaking the Disassembly